-Master of Arts in Media Studies (MA)
+Master of Arts (MA) in Media Studies

-Finger on the pulse: stay tuned to changes in the media.
+Stay tuned to changes in the media.
 Track developments in the sector, explore its pervasive impact and clout, and launch a top-flight career in a professional field or research.

-Career opportunities Master in Media Studies
+Why study a Master in Media Studies in Rotterdam?

 Please see below for information about the specialisation within this Master Programme.
 Whether a specialisation is offered full-time or part-time, is indicated accordingly.